 A bigger issue than difficulty is that of "focus"...

 Put simply, the more viewpoint characters you use in a multiple viewpoint novel, the less time the reader gets to become familiar with each one, which can result in an unsatisfying read.

 It's like going to a party and having to move on to talk to somebody different every twenty minutes, just when you were getting a good conversation going.

-My best advice, then, is this: stick with just one Viewpoint Character unless you have a good reason to use more.
+My best advice?
+Stick with just one viewpoint character unless you have a good reason to use more.